Balderdash and DatPiffle.

 “Language is the dress of thought”, wrote Samuel Johnson – and, like any ethical shopper, sometimes you want to investigate exactly where your dress came from.
 The music fan’s dictionary is full of unlikely and strange little tags: some (witch house, wonky) have always been ridiculous; others (dubstep, juke) trip off the tongue but, when properly considered, take you by surprise.
 With the gusto of the amateur lexicographer, then, we thought we’d track down the moments when these units of music journo currency were first coined.

-Over the next 14 pages, we’ve collected detailed (and, sometimes, first-hand) accounts of how and why some of the more memorable genre terms of the last few decade came into being.
+We’ve collected detailed (and, sometimes, first-hand) accounts of how and why 14 of the more memorable genre terms of the last few decades came into being.
 From happy accidents to off-the-cuff portmanteaux to jokes-gone-wrong (we see you, purple), these are the stories behind the genre tags which continue to define – or, some might say, defile – the music we’re all listening to.

 In 2009, a handful of bands from all corners of the U.S. – most of whom were unaware of each other’s existence – found themselves swept up in a bluster of blog hype when alt-culture burn book Hipster Runoff offered up a list of potential genre names for their shared flavour of heat-melted, synth-soaked electronic pop.
 Was it to be ‘freakgaze’?
 ‘Conceptro’?
 ‘GorillavsBearcore’?
 Blogger Carles settled for ‘chillwave’, and a millstone was born.
 While chillwavers like Washed Out, Small Black and Neon Indian tried to reject the tag, within a year there was no going back – even the Wall Street Journal had caught on.
 Shame, really, because the alternative epithet being bandied around at the time was ‘glo-fi’, a much more appealing and accurate descriptor of the oeuvre.
 Also worth noting is that chillwave, as a genre born of the internet age, linked artists solely by their sound.
 No label, scene or geography engendered the trend; instead, the ‘trend’ was picked out and repackaged by the blogosphere, eventually setting in motion a second wave of intentional chillwavers.
 Thanks Carles!